Frederico Venâncio

-Frederico André Ferrão Venâncio (born 4 February 1993) is a Portuguese professional footballer who plays for Spanish club SD Eibar as a central defender.
+Frederico André Ferrão Venâncio (born 4 February 1993) is a Portuguese professional footballer who plays as a central defender for Primeira Liga club Santa Clara.

 Club career

 Vitória Setúbal

 Born in Gâmbia – Pontes – Alto da Guerra, Setúbal, Venâncio joined local Vitória FC's youth academy at the age of 9, then returned for his last year as a junior from S.L.
 Benfica.
 He made his Primeira Liga debut for the former club on 13 January 2013, coming on as a late substitute in a 5–0 home win against Moreirense FC.
 He scored his first league goal on 7 April of the same year, but in a 2–1 away loss to Rio Ave FC.

 On 16 August 2017, Venâncio signed with English Championship side Sheffield Wednesday on a season-long loan.
 He made his league debut on 23 December, playing the full 90 minutes in the 1–2 home defeat against Middlesbrough.

-Venâncio scored his first and only goal for Wednesday on 6 May 2018, helping the hosts defeat Norwich City 5–1.
+Venâncio scored his only goal for Wednesday on 6 May 2018, helping the hosts to defeat Norwich City 5–1.

 Vitória Guimarães

 Venâncio signed a four-year contract with Vitória S.C. on 7 July 2018.
 A reserve player under Luís Castro in his first year, he became first choice after Ivo Vieira took over.

 On 4 October 2020, Venâncio was loaned to Spanish Segunda División club CD Lugo for one year.
+He scored in 2–2 draws against Málaga CF (away) and Real Zaragoza (home), barely avoiding relegation after finishing 18th.

 Eibar

 On 6 July 2021, Venâncio joined SD Eibar of the same country and league on a three-year deal.
+He reached the La Liga play-offs with his team in 2022 and 2024, being eliminated in the semi-finals on both occasions.

+Later career

+Venâncio returned to the Portuguese top tier in summer 2024, agreeing to a two-year contract at newly promoted C.D.
+Santa Clara as a free agent.